ProjectLibertyLabs/gateway/docs/src/README.md

 ### Content Watcher Service

-The Content Watcher Service enables client applications to process content found on Frequency by registering for webhook notifications, triggered when relevant content is found, eleminating the need to interact with the chain for new content.
+The Content Watcher Service enables client applications to process content found on Frequency by registering for webhook notifications, triggered when relevant content is found, eliminating the need to interact with the chain for new content.

 - Parses and validates Frequency content
 - Filterable webhooks